 - Environmental Data Management The Greenwashing Antidote

 Environmental data management, once a task for government regulators, is now becoming a practice companies must not only use to comply with regulation but to also communicate to shareholders and the public.
 Transparency about your performance, outputs, emissions, and investments increase public perception and trust.
 In an era where a company’s reputation can determine your survival in a global marketplace, keeping up with accurate metrics is extremely important.
 As the arena for business success continues to change, environmental data management and sustainability tracking will grow to become a standard practice across every industry.

 ERA’s Environmental Management Software is the leader in accurate air, water, and waste reporting and compliance management.
 This simple, unified platform gives you total insight into your environmental performance and reduces your EH&S overhead by over 80%.
 ERA Environmental provides trusted and expertly-designed EHS software, helping you achieve total regulatory compliance and implement sustainability strategies.

 Reduce overhead from your air, water, and waste management tasks by over 80% for drastic cost reductions.

 Automate your environmental management - reporting, KPI roll up, data analysis, imports, and supply chain data can all be handled by advanced automated logic.

 Our centralized platform provides superior, secure data management, and the most accurate air emissions possible, speciated down to the smallest detail.

 Take Control of your Environmental Data Management

-Dynamic reports from ERA break down entire complex processes into simple- all without compromising accuracy.
+ERA's Dynamic reports break down entire complex processes into simple steps - all without compromising accuracy.

 - Streamline the time spent calculating your energy usage and waste emissions.